 In order to qualify, the patient must undergo a rigorous process to ensure that specific qualifying criteria are met.
 There are only a handful of conditions and diseases that qualify.
 Additionally, the patient must have a severe diagnosis as well as a poor prognosis in order to qualify.

 Low THC oil packaging may vary in appearance.
-However, the law requires that the low THC oil be “in a pharmaceutical container labeled by the manufacturer indicating the percentage of tetrahydrocannabinol therein,” and be less than 5 percent tetrahydrocannabinol by weight, and that the amount of oil in the container – or containers – not exceed 20 fluid ounces total.
+However, the law requires that the low THC oil be “in a pharmaceutical container labeled by the manufacturer indicating the percentage of tetrahydrocannabinol therein.”
+It must also be less than 5 percent tetrahydrocannabinol by weight.
+That the amount of oil in the container – or containers – may not exceed 20 fluid ounces total.